-We expect that the Group's liquidity situation is strong, and because of this the average outstanding volume of the Bank's covered bonds will be slightly lower than in 2020.
-Also the average loan balance in cover pool as consequence will be lower, which causes the Bank's net profit for the year to be lower than for 2020 yet remaining profitable.
+We expect that the Group's liquidity situation remains strong, and because of this the average outstanding volume of the Bank's covered bonds will decline, which will cause the Bank's net profits to be lower.
+Also the average loan balance in cover pool as a consequence will be lower, which causes the Bank's net profit for the year to be lower than for 2021, yet remaining profitable.